Philip Humber's perfect game: The game

-Humber finished the game with nine strikeouts; the other batters were retired with five groundouts and thirteen flyouts.
-Humber threw only 96 pitches, making this the first perfect game thrown in under 100 pitches since David Cone's perfect game on July 18, 1999.
-Humber had only started 29 major league games prior to throwing his perfect game, making him the pitcher with the second fewest starts prior to throwing a perfect game, behind fellow White Sox player Charlie Robertson.
-MLB.com has made available the video of the last out.
+Humber finished the game with nine strikeouts; the other batters were retired with five groundouts and 13 flyouts.
+Humber threw only 96 pitches, making this a Maddux and the first perfect game thrown with fewer than 100 pitches since David Cone's perfect game on July 18, 1999.
+Humber had only started 29 major league games prior to throwing his perfect game, making him the pitcher with the second-fewest starts prior to throwing a perfect game, behind fellow White Sox Charlie Robertson.
+MLB.com has published a video of all 27 outs recorded by Humber.

 The game was available on television only in the Chicago and Seattle markets, because a game between the New York Yankees and the Boston Red Sox at Fenway Park, also on the network, was broadcast by more affiliates.
 Games between those two rivals generate a great deal of interest and receive extensive media coverage, and are often broadcast on national television.
-Fox did, however, cut away from the Yankees–Red Sox game, which was already in the seventh inning, to show the final three outs of Humber's perfect game, even in the Boston and New York markets.
+Fox did, however, cut away from the Yankees–Red Sox game (which the Yankees overcame an early 9–0 deficit to win 15–9), which was already in the seventh inning, to show the final three outs of Humber's perfect game, even in the Boston and New York markets.